-- A history of a severe allergic reaction (e.g., anaphylaxis) to any egg-based IIV, RIV, or LAIV of any valency is a precaution for the use of ccIIV4.
-If ccIIV4 is administered in such instances, vaccination should occur in an inpatient or outpatient medical setting and should be supervised by a health care provider who is able to recognize and manage severe allergic reactions.
-Providers also can consider consultation with an allergist to help determine the vaccine component responsible for the allergic reaction. - A history of a severe allergic reaction (e.g., anaphylaxis) to any ccIIV of any valency or to any component of ccIIV4 is a contraindication to future receipt of ccIIV4.
+- For ccIIV3: - A history of a severe allergic reaction (e.g., anaphylaxis) to any egg-based IIV, RIV, or LAIV of any valency is a precaution for the use of ccIIV3.
+If ccIIV3 is administered in such instances, vaccination should occur in an inpatient or outpatient medical setting and should be supervised by a health care provider who is able to recognize and manage severe allergic reactions.
+Providers also can consider consultation with an allergist to help determine the vaccine component responsible for the allergic reaction. - A history of a severe allergic reaction (e.g., anaphylaxis) to any ccIIV of any valency or to any component of ccIIV3 is a contraindication to future receipt of ccIIV3. - For RIV3: - A history of a severe allergic reaction (e.g., anaphylaxis) to any egg-based IIV, ccIIV, or LAIV of any valency is a precaution for the use of RIV3.
+If RIV3 is administered in such instances, vaccination should occur in an inpatient or outpatient medical setting and should be supervised by a health care provider who is able to recognize and manage severe allergic reactions.
+Providers can also consider consultation with an allergist to help determine the vaccine component responsible for the allergic reaction. - A history of a severe allergic reaction (e.g., anaphylaxis) to any RIV of any valency or to any component of RIV3 is a contraindication to future receipt of RIV3.